danieloa/backend-update-center2/README.md

 ```

 ### TODO:
-- upload cert to OC.
+- upload cert to OC & Artifactory.
 - set update-center url to artifactory
 - check for updates